 Subtraction in signed-2’s-complement

 Based on the user's chosen number of commands, the program should then ask for the two inputs.
 After that, the program asks to what base the user wants to see the results.
 Then, it applies the command and prints out the result in the requested base.
-For instance, if a user selects (1), the program should accept two inputs as follows:
+For instance, if a user selects (1), the program should accept two inputs in signed-2’s-complement as follows:

 Enter the first binary number: